kema206/LibrarySystem2.0/README.md

 #SAMPLE OUTPUT
 <br/>

-3. Addition of a GUI. from application to website <br/>
+3. Addition of a GUI, from terminal to website <br/>
 Pairing the new SQL integration with the GUI also creates a better user experience as we're now adding buttons instead of relying on users typing (less errors).
-Furthermore, by using a website users do not have to download an application and can use the information easily.<br/>
+Furthermore, by using a website users do not have to download an application and can use the information easily.
+This solves the initial issue of users having to operate on a terminal and requiring expert knowledge to even open and operate the system.
+Users would need to use docker to access the website itself currently.
+This creates an issue of expert level set up.
+However, upon completion of set up the application no longer requires individuals to operate at an expert level.<br/>

 #sample output